 4.8 Speaking and listening assessments

 This section specifically introduces the discussion assessments for Functional Skills English Level 1 and Essential Skills Wales Communication Level 1.
-However, if you are not studying for these qualifications you will still find the activity useful so please read through the section, watch the film and try out Activity 32.

 To pass a Functional Skills English Level 1 assessment, you need to take part successfully in two discussions.
 To pass an Essential Skills Wales Communication Level 1 assessment, you need to take part in one formal discussion.